chrisdmell/DataScienceProfile/README.md

 # DataScienceProfile

-## This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
-A separate category is for separate projects.
+#### This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
+A constant effort to learn and update.